robertdebock/ansible-role-httpd/README.md

 Role Variables
 --------------

 - httpd_applications: a list of applications that will (reversed) proxy to the "backend_url".
 (See example for more details.)
+By default this varialbe is not set.
+- httpd_servername: The hostname to redirect to.
+Defaults to "{{ ansible_fqdn }}".
+- httpd_port: The plain text TCP port to listen on.
+Defaults to 80.
+- httpd_ssl_servername: The Common Name (CN) to sign ssl certificates with.
+Defaults to "{{ ansible_fqdn }}".
+- httpd_ssl_port: The encrypted TCP port to listen on.
+Defaults to 443.

 Dependencies
 ------------